Return Air Plenum

 Amana, Rheem, G.E., York, Heil, Payne, Janitrol, Coleman, Whirlpool, Weather King, & Comfortmaker

-A popular configuration mates it to the Honeywell F100F
+A popular configuration mates a Honeywell F100F air filter to a fan coil.

 As you can see, the assembly of the RAP to the filter is fast and clean.
 It is easily sealed with tape.

-This style of RAP allows for an efficient flow of air to your cooling coils.
+This RAP allows for a quick, clean efficient flow of return air to your cooling coils.

 Are you using a machine side filter?